flakes/mirc_fish_10/README.md

 * You can check the active path to blow.ini using `//echo %blow_ini`

 * Ensure that blow.ini is writable by mIRC - if it's not, you will be notified on startup.

+* To work around keys exceeding a length of 56 bytes, the blow.ini option enforce_max_key_length=0 can be used.
+This option is present from releases starting with 2017-02-25.

 * If you run into an error like "*/dll: unable to open file*" on startup, install this: http://www.microsoft.com/en-us/download/details.aspx?id=5582